Henri Wintermans is the highest-selling cigar brand in the world.

 Over 600 million Henri Winterman cigars were sold in 1990.

 Henri Wintermans was sold to the Scandinavian Tobacco Group for £55 million in 1996.
+The merged business was the largest cigar manufacturer in Europe.

 Henri Wintermans products are still manufactured in Eersel.
 The vast majority of sales are in Europe.